-No options over shares lapsed between 30 June 2017 and the date of this report.
+No options over shares lapsed between 30 June 2018 and the date of this report.

 The options do not entitle the holder to participate in any dividends or pro-rata share issues of the Company.
-The options, upon AGM approval, will entitle the holder to one Blue Energy Limited Ordinary Share per option that is exercised.
-Exercise date and testing date was 30/06/2017 and required a \$300m market capitalisation of the Company by 30/06/2017 for vesting to occur.
-The expiry date for the options was 30/06/2019 if they vested at 30/06/2017.
-The options had a \$0.0625 exercise price.
-The options lapsed at 30 June 2017 as they failed to meet the exercise requirement.
+The options, approved at 2016 AGM, entitled the holder to one Blue Energy Limited Ordinary Share per option that is exercised.
+Exercise date and testing date was 30/06/2019 and requires a \$300m market capitalisation of the Company, (determined by the closing valuation on the ASX on at least 5 consecutive trading days) on or before 30/06/2019 for vesting to occur.
+The expiry date for the options is 30 days thereafter if they vest at 30/06/2019.
+The options have a \$0.0625 exercise price.